sercankulcu/sercankulcu.github.io/_teoman/1999-07-04-aklim-kendimde.md

 This July interview adds another transformation:

 **Teoman begins to wonder whether becoming successful has also made him less capable of being passionately interested in the world outside himself.**

----

-### Source Note

-**Original publication:** Cumhuriyet Gazetesi
-**Date:** 4 July 1999
-**Original title:** *Aklım Kendimde*
-**Interviewer:** Zeynep Güven
-**Verification:** Archived transcription
-**Confidence:** Medium

-A detailed transcription survives in the *Teoman Röportajları* archive.
-The archived text explicitly identifies Zeynep Güven as the writer and Cumhuriyet Gazetesi as the original source.

-The original Cumhuriyet newspaper page has not yet been independently located in an accessible digital archive.
-For that reason, the interview's existence and content are well documented, but the surviving online version should still be considered an archival transcription rather than a verified digital original.

-*This page is an archival summary and commentary.
-It does not reproduce the original interview in full.*